Jock Newall

 John White Newall (21 July 1917 – 21 January 2004) was an association football player who represented New Zealand at international level.

+Early career

+Newall debuted professionally for his hometown club Ayr United before World War II interrupted his career.
+In 1950 he emigrated to New Zealand and joined Wellington club Petone.

+International career

 Newall made his full All Whites debut, a 0–2 loss to New Caledonia on 19 September 1951 and ended his international playing career with 10 A-international caps and an incredible 16 goals to his credit.
 He scored 4 hat-tricks in official FIFA internationals, including a 4-goal haul in his final cap appearance, a 5–3 win over Tahiti on 28 September 1952.